Friday the 13th Part VI: Jason Lives: Music

 "He's Back (The Man Behind the Mask)" had an accompanying music video, combining clips from the film with new footage featuring Cooper.

 On January 13, 2012, La-La Land Records released a limited edition 6-CD boxset containing Manfredini's scores from the first six Friday the 13th films.
-It sold out in less than 24 hours.
+Unlike Parts 1–5, which used the films sound stems as a source for the music, Manfredini had the original master tapes in his possession and it was this source that was used to remaster the audio.
+It sold out in less than 24 hours, with this disc being reissued on September 13, 2019, using the same 2012 master.
+On June 27, 2025, La-La Land Records released an expanded edition titled "The Ultimate Cut", remastered from the original source tapes and featuring cues not heard or used in the final film.

 Reception

 Box office

 Friday the 13th Part VI: Jason Lives opened on August 1, 1986, in 1,610 theaters and grossed $6.7 million in its opening weekend, ranking number two at the US box office.
-Ultimately, it would go on to gross a total of $19.4 million, ranking at number 46 on the list of the year's top earners.
+Ultimately, it would go on to gross a total of $19.4 million, ranking at number 46 on the list of the year's top earners, though still a financial success, its 5,248,533 admissions were the lowest number of tickets sold of any Friday the 13th film up to that point.